Pentathlon (Individual)

 You will need: A soccer ball and plastic bottles filled with water.

-This is a fun outdoor game that’s perfect for a lawn, park, or field day event, making it an excellent activity for kids' birthday parties as well!
+Bring a little friendly competition to your outdoor play with this fun and easy game, perfect for a lawn, park, or field day event, and an excellent activity for kids' birthday parties, too!

-To prepare, fill several plastic bottles with water to give them weight, then place them at a suitable distance from the kicking line.
-Arrange the bottles in any formation you like.
+To prepare, fill several plastic bottles with water to give them some weight, and then place them at a suitable distance from the kicking line.
+You can arrange the bottles in any formation you like.

-Players take turns kicking the soccer ball toward the bottles.
-Each player gets three attempts.
-Do not reset the bottles between kicks - only between players.
+Players take turns kicking a soccer ball toward the bottles, with each player getting three attempts.
+Do not reset the bottles between kicks; only reset them between players.
 The objective is to knock over as many bottles as possible.

-Players earn 1 point for each bottle knocked over.
-The player with the highest total after everyone has had their turn wins!
+Players earn 1 point for each bottle they knock over.
+The player with the highest total score after everyone has had their turn wins!

 You will need: A game set of Kubb blocks.

-The game is played against the clock.
 Each player has one minute to build the tallest tower they can.
-Any method or building style is allowed, and players can restart if the tower falls during the minute.
-The final height is whatever stands at the end of the one-minute timer, as long as it remains upright for ten seconds afterward.
-The tallest standing tower wins.
+Any building style is allowed, and players may restart if the tower falls.
+The final height must remain standing for ten seconds after time runs out.
+The tallest tower wins.

 You will need: A Kubb game set (or a few wooden blocks and batons).

-Here are some versions of the game you can play:
+Here are some examples of mini-games you can play with Kubb.

-These variations of Kubb transform the traditional game into a high-energy activity filled with competition and skill!
-Challenge your kids, friends, colleagues, or family to see who has the best aim and fastest reflexes!
+These variations make Kubb a fast-paced, skillful, and competitive game that’s fun for all ages.
+Challenge your kids, friends, colleagues, or family to see who has the best aim!

 You will need: Chairs, cotton balls, bowls, and something sticky, such as hair wax or Vaseline.